 - 1st level of sanction: Article 83)4 of the GDPR: 10 million euros or 2% of the world’s annual turnover.

 - 2nd level of sanction: Article 83)5 and 6) of the GDPR: 20 million euros or 4% of the world’s annual turnover

 link to the texts of the GDPR: here

 In the case of Germany, a quick procedure enforces a 4000 euros penalty in case of infringement.

-Direct Marketing, Inbound Marketing, and Prospecting will bring you additional customers and revenues abroad, accessing markets with tremendous potentials.
-Always make sure to select the right advisors for your international marketing operations.
+Direct Marketing, Inbound Marketing, and Prospecting will bring you additional customers and revenues in Europe.
+Always make sure to select the right advisors for your european marketing operations.

 For more information: firstname.lastname@example.org